harrietty/serverless_signup_srsly/NOTES.md

 Since `putItem` will overwrite an already-existing entry, we need to check whether the user already exists before we call this method.

 We use the `getItem` method initially to check the email does not already belong to a user, and respond with a 400 status code if we find this to be true.

+## Responding to missing parameters

+Send back a 400 response if `email` or `password` are missing.
+You could also check the email is a valid email.

+## Generate a confirm_token

+When a user is saved, we need to be able to confirm their email address.
+We will do this by sending an email to their email address with a link to click on to confirm their email.

+The link will have a `confirm_token` as a parameter, if the token matches a token saved in the DB against this user, we know the email address truly belongs to this person.

+The dispatching of the email will be handled by a second lambda, and the confirmation of email address by a third, but the `signup` lambda needs to be updated to save a token to the DB when a user is created.

+## Deployment

+Deploy what we've done so far with

+    $ sls deploy

+We can view the logs with:

+    $ sls logs -f signup

+## Dispatch an SQS message on Save